 We’ve been growing these for 20 years and they are still our favorite variety of tree collard.
-When most people talk about tree collards, this is usually the one they are talking about.
+When most people talk about tree collards, this is often the one they refer to.
 Purple Tree Collards produce all year long and taste especially good in colder weather.
 They turn darker purple tones in Winter and are lighter blue-green in warm months.
 Purple Tree Collards rarely go to flower and seed.
 Purple Tree Collards can be grown multi-trunked and kept as low as 3 feet tall or as tall as 12 feet.
 If grown with a single trunk, it will need a strong support and will be quite woody and bare down low.
 For this reason, we prefer to tip prune Purple Tree Collard plants to keep them bushy and productive.
-Purple Tree Collards are sometimes called Taunton Deane kale in Great Britain but it appears to be essentially the same plant.

 Purple Tree Collards